raleel/mythras-srd/0003_Skills.md

 ### Craft (DEX+INT)

-Each Craft is a specialised form, and there are as many crafts as there are professions for them.
+Each Craft is a specialized form, and there are as many crafts as there are professions for them.
 Like Art, Craft is used to create the subject item.
 How long it takes depends entirely on the nature of the product: weaving a rug takes longer than throwing a pot, for instance, but time is not necessarily the most important factor: it is the skill of the crafter, the quality of the resources and attention to detail.

 ### Culture (INT x2)